fazleyrabby/font-narrower/README.md

 # Font-narrower
-Python script for modifying font width (narrow)
+Python script for modifying font scaling (height and width)

 Clone this repo then install fontTools package using pip:<br>
 `pip install fonttools`